WestGrid/SciVis2021/content/_index.md

 <!-- A poster at the conference for the winning entry.
 Depending on availability, other teams may get a poster.
 This has to -->
 <!-- be coordinated with the respective poster chairs and will be offered at their discretion. -->

-[^1]: IEEE Vis 2021 will take place either in New Orleans, Louisiana, USA or virtually (online as in 2020), depending on the developing pandemic situation.
+[^1]: Due to uncertainty around COVID-19 presence in October, IEEE Vis 2021 will take place in a virtual format (same online format as in 2020).

 <br>